1. Data quality

 IBM has found that over 30% of data breaches occur during M&A. Cyber attackers threaten due diligence workflows when companies exchange massive data volumes.
 The common challenges companies face are the following:

 - Lack of online protection.
 There is end-to-end encryption in traditional due diligence.
 It makes transmissible data vulnerable to hackers.
+This risk is particularly concerning when sensitive financial, operational, and intellectual property data is exchanged.

 - Poor security compliance.
 Thorough security compliance requires companies to search for advanced security features unsupported in traditional workspaces.
+Without these features, companies expose themselves to risks and liabilities.